cncf/devstats-helm-graphql/README.md

 - We're using `nginx-ingress` to provide HTTPS and to disable plain HTTP access.
 - Ingress holds SSL certificate data in annotations (this is managed by `cert-manager`).
-- Based on the request hostname `prometheus.devstats-demo.net` or `cncf.devstats-demo.net` we're redirecting trafic to a specific Grafana service (running on port 80 inside the cluster).
+- Based on the request hostname `hostname.devstats.graphql.org` we're redirecting trafic to a specific Grafana service (running on port 80 inside the cluster).
 - Each Grafana has internal (only inside the cluster) service from port 3000 to port 80.

 Deployment: